-Mothers, especially from ethnic minorities face healthcare disparities, resulting in increased delayed goals of care and associated distress.
-This study aimed to understand the nature of birth trauma contributing to postpartum maternal mental health in East London.
-SOPHIE- a reflective framework using art and narrative inquiry was applied.
-A pilot case study (n=5) using pre Page 2 of 4 and post-one group intervention design was conducted for 4-weeks.
-SOPHIE framework with art workshops facilitated a deeper exploration on several existential and spiritual care aspects.
-The study revealed disparities in access to healthcare services, social support, and a need to inform policies and programs.
+Birth trauma has been reported as global health concerns with devastating effects on maternal mental well-being.
+Mothers, especially from ethnic minorities in London face healthcare disparities, resulting in increased delayed goals of care and associated distress.
+This study aimed to understand the nature of birth trauma and identify associated psycho-social factors, existential and spiritual care needs contributing to postpartum maternal mental health in East London.
+The purpose this research was also to evaluate the effectiveness of SOPHIE- Self-exploration through Ontological, Phenomenological, and Humanistic, Ideological, and Existential expressions, a reflective framework fostering resilience and self-healing through existential advocacy, using art and narrative inquiry to promote maternal wellbeing.
+A pilot case study using pre and post-one group intervention (n=5) design was conducted.
+Quantitative data was collected using the Edinburgh Postnatal Depression Scale (EPDS), Generalized Anxiety Disorders (GAD-7), and The Brief Resiliency Scale (BRS), at pre and post-intervention.
+Descriptive analysis including frequency and means were used to analyze depression, anxiety and resilience.
+Qualitative data findings were gathered using artwork, and a focus group study.
+SOPHIE as a reflective framework with art workshops facilitated a deeper exploration on several existential and spiritual care aspects.
+Art-based activities allowed participants to acknowledge their self-care needs and articulate meaningmaking and creative expressions.
+The study revealed disparities in access to healthcare services and social support, and a need to inform policies and programs.